maagnaa/java-bootcamp/README.md

 ```
 We should check if the user actually inputs valid data and take corrective action if they dont, rather than allowing the app to crash when there is an input mismatch!
 This also means that most of my code for Module 1 needs to be fixed, as I havent implemented these checks earlier. :)

+#### Throwing Unchecked Exceptions

+Its important to throw unchecked exceptions to mantain quality control.
+This forces the caller to improve their code.

+- Throw an **IllegalArgumentException** if the caller passes illegal values into a method/constructor.
+- Throw an **IllegalStateException** if the caller invokes a method at a time when the object is not in a valid state.

 ```java
 ```